peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 dashboard and initial set of alerts for the team, and ask them for review and feedback when I was done.
 And, in the middle, we could model it as another pairing session, where I would teach them the power of PromQL and the horrors of Grafana.
+(No shade, Grafana.
+Y'all doin' the Lord's work.)

 <a name="empathy" />

 <a href="#empathy" style="text-decoration: none;">&mdash;</a>

-It's easy enough to do research and compile a set of best practices for dashboards and alerts.
+It's easy enough to do research and compile a set of best practices.
 It's even easy to enumerate that reasoning in a clear way, on demand, in classes, or in pairing sessions.
 What's difficult is convincing engineers with workflows that have historically worked for them that it's worth trying something different, in service to higher-order goals.
 This is the real challenge of any org-wide hearts-and-minds project.
 And it's why embedding (or something akin to it) is essential.

 Every conversation I have when embedded begins as a fun little exploration, a dance, where I try to identify the context of the other person.
 I need to do